-Foster Care McKinney Vento In WA, students under the placement and care Students experiencing homelessness, defined by authority of the Division of Children, Youth, and the McKinney-Vento Act as "individuals who lack a Families (DCYF) or Tribal Child Welfare including fixed, regular, and adequate nighttime residence." students in: This includes children and youth: Foster homes Sharing housing or "doubled-up" Relative placements Living in motels, hotels, and campgrounds Group homes Living in emergency or transitional shelters Emergency shelters Abandoned in hospitals Residential facilities Accommodations not ordinary to be used by Childcare institutions human beings Pre-adoptive homes • Living in cars, trains stations and similar settings Trial-return-home placement Migratory children and youth living in any of the above situations Unaccompanied Refugee Minors are also eligible The U.S. Department of Education has issued The U.S. Department of Education issued its Non- its Non-Regulatory Guidance for the Education of Regulatory Guidance: Ensuring Educational Homeless Children and Youth.
-Stability for Children in Foster Care OSPI Foster Care Education Site OSPI Homeless Education Site Exceptional Situations There are occasions when a student in foster care may also qualify as experiencing homelessness: Student was identified and served under MV prior to placement in foster care, Student has run away from their foster care placement,
+Foster Care McKinney Vento In WA, students under the placement and care Students experiencing homelessness, defined by authority of the Division of Children, Youth, and the McKinney-Vento Act as "individuals who lack a Families (DCYF) or Tribal Child Welfare including fixed, regular, and adequate nighttime residence." students in: This includes children and youth: Foster homes Sharing housing or "doubled-up" Relative placements • Living in motels, hotels, and campgrounds Group homes • Living in emergency or transitional shelters • Emergency shelters Abandoned in hospitals Residential facilities • Accommodations not ordinary to be used by Childcare institutions human beings Pre-adoptive homes • Living in cars, trains stations and similar settings Trial-return-home placement • Migratory children and youth living in any of the above situations Unaccompanied Refugee Minors are also eligible The U.S. Department of Education has issued The U.S. Department of Education issued its Non- its Non-Regulatory Guidance for the Education of Regulatory Guidance: Ensuring Educational Homeless Children and Youth.
+Stability for Children in Foster Care OSPI Foster Care Education Site OSPI Homeless Education Site Exceptional Situations There are occasions when a student in foster care may also qualify as experiencing homelessness: Student was identified and served under MV prior to placement in foster care, Student has run away from their foster care placement.

-- Student is placed in a shelter1, or - Student is placed with a family who also meets the definition of homelessness according to the McKinney-Vento Act
+- Student has run away from their foster care placement, Student is placed in a chalten1 or - Student is placed in a shelter1, or - Student is placed with a family who also meets the definition of homelessness according to the McKinney-Vento Act